Language selection

 Refer to Canadian citizenship.

-Complete your application for a Canadian citizenship certificate online or present your application to the Embassy by mail or in person by booking an appointment.
+Complete your application for a Canadian citizenship certificate online or present your application to the Embassy by mail.

 Pay your application fees online before you apply for citizenship services.